BlesslinJerishR/BlesslinJerishR/README.md

 </h1>

 - FullStack OverFlow Developer .
-- Gone through more dropouts than breakups .
+- Gone through more dropouts than breakups.
 - I am not in the Team ,
 - I am the Team .
 - I see no God up here ,
 - I am God .
 - Frontend or Backend ?
-- I am the whole IT Department .
+- I am the whole IT Department.
 - Bruh ...

 <br>